 - Genetics

 - Exploring balanced chemical reactions

-- Earth's flow of energy
+- Exploring AC and DC electricity generation

-- Global Systems
+- Space Exploration

 Assessment:

 Students will complete common assessment tasks including topic tests, scientific practical reports including scientific poster and research tasks.
 There is also a school-based examination at the end of the semester covering all content covered in this course.